Arithmetic diagonal cycles on unitary Shimura varieties: The Arithmetic Gan--Gross--Prasad conjecture

 \begin{remark} If $E=F$, the equivalence between (\ref{conj AGGP 1 b}) and (\ref{conj AGGP 1 c'}) is part of the Beilinson--Bloch conjecture \cite{Be,Bl} that generalizes the Birch--Swinnerton-Dyer conjecture. \end{remark}

 We would like to test the conjecture quantitatively through height pairings.
 Now we assume that Conjectures \ref{ex reg} and \ref{conj lift} hold for $M_K(\wtHG)$.
-For instance, they can be verified when $M_K(\wtHG)$ has everywhere good reduction,\footnote{Instances of everywhere good reduction can in fact be constructed, cf.\ Remark \ref{ex verygood}.} cf.\ Remark \ref{everygood}.
+For instance, this is the case when $M_K(\wtHG)$ has everywhere good reduction,\footnote{Instances of everywhere good reduction can in fact be constructed, cf.\ Remark \ref{ex verygood}.} cf.\ Remark \ref{everygood}.
 In particular, we have the Beilinson--Bloch height pairing \eqref{eqn BB} between cohomologically trivial cycles for $i=n-1$.
 We extend it to a hermitian form on $\Ch^{n-1}(M_K(\wtHG))_{\BC,0}$.
 Pairing against the distinguished element $z_{K,0}\in \Ch^{n-1}(M_K(\wtHG))_{\BQ,0}$ then defines a linear functional